aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/import-data-into-spreadsheet/_index.md

 ## Where should we use the Import Data into Spreadsheet API?

-Importing large amounts of data into spreadsheets.
+- Importing large amounts of data into spreadsheet worksheet.
+- The imported data file format is [Xml](https://docs.fileformat.com/web/xml/), [JSON](https://docs.fileformat.com/web/json/) and [CSV](https://docs.fileformat.com/spreadsheet/csv/).

 ## Why should you use the Import Data into Spreadsheet API?